hswon30/musical_playland/README.md

-# Musical PlayLand :crystal_ball:
+# Musical PlayLand 🎵
-Musical Web app  - an amateur idea  💡 - with high potential in future !
+Interactive Musical Web app with creative playable features🎆

 # Architecture  :white_check_mark:
 (ALL) List of technologies, description of system architecture/application used for the project